ThomasJScott3/Unit-19-Multi-Blockchain-Wallet/README.md

 <br>

-  Using web3 in my code, check to see whether your new account has received payment.
+  Using web3 in my code, I checked to see whether my new account received payment.

 <br>